Judiciary of New Zealand: History

 A Supreme Court was first established in 1841 followed by various lower courts including District Courts and Magistrates' Courts, with the latter coming into being in 1846.
 The Court of Appeal was set up in 1862 as the highest court in New Zealand, but consisted of panels of judges from the Supreme Court.
 Appeals could be taken from the Court of Appeal to the Privy Council.
 The District Courts were abolished in 1925 but later re-established.
 In 1957 the Court of Appeal was fully separated from the Supreme Court, by having its own judges.

-The Native Land Court was established in 1865 under the Native Lands Act, to "define the land rights of Māori people under Māori custom and to translate those rights or customary titles into land titles recognisable under European law".
+The Native Land Court was established in 1865 under the Native Lands Act, to define the land rights of Māori people under Māori custom and to translate those rights or customary titles into titles recognisable under European law.
 The court was criticised for enabling the removal of Māori from their land, partly due to holding proceedings in English and in cities far from Māori settlements, judges with inadequate knowledge of Māori custom, and partly due to the laws it enforced.
 Land law did not recognise that land was owned communally by hapū (clans), and land ownership was put in the hands of a few people.
 In 1954 it was renamed the Māori Land Court.
 In the 1980s the judiciary played a major role in redefining and elevating the constitutional position of the Treaty of Waitangi.

 In 1980, the Supreme Court was renamed the High Court (as it called today), reflecting its intermediate role.
 In October 2003, Parliament passed the Supreme Court Act 2003, establishing a new Supreme Court of New Zealand in Wellington in July 2004, and simultaneously ending the right of appeal to the Privy Council.
-The Privy Council dealt with only a small number of appeals annually and was shared with some other Commonwealth nations; the new Supreme Court allows for a quicker appeals process as more cases are heard.
+The Privy Council dealt with only a small number of appeals annually and was shared with some other Commonwealth nations; the Supreme Court allows for a quicker appeals process as more cases are heard.
 In October 2016, the Senior Courts Act consolidated in a single statute the Judicature Act of 1908 and the Supreme Court Act, which were repealed.